 In 2,000 words you should be able to get the proper amount of information to your reader, spiced with just the right amount of context and opinion.
 However, this is not a hard and fast rule as some queries can and should be answered in 100 or 200 words.

-E-commerce sites, for example, are the best place for these short blurbs as overlong, overly explanative write-ups are not necessary and unlikely to be read.
+E-commerce websites, for example, are the best place for these short blurbs as overlong, overly explanative write-ups are not necessary and unlikely to be read.

 The best and smartest way to think about the length of content is to ask yourself: “how long does this content need to be in order to answer the user’s question in as fair, thorough and educational way as possible?”
 It should always be remembered that search engines aren’t looking for the barebones articles with little to no substance.
 They’re looking as readers do for the best structured, well thought out, easily comprehensible results to the questions at hand.
 Keeping this in mind, the optimal length of content should always be measured by its ability to inform the reader rather than inform the rankings.